- School Characteristics

 Co-curricular offerings include: Spiritual Life Council, Drama, Honor Societies, Community Service, Photography, Student Government, Yearbook, Concert Choir, Band, Special Interest Clubs, and Interscholastic & Intramural Sports.
 Trained peer counselors assist with freshman orientation.
 Peer counselors and other student leaders assist with retreats, under the direction of Campus Ministry.

 The campus is located 30 miles east of San Francisco, making it accessible to many cultural highlights and experiences.
-Students commute from an area that includes nearly 40 support schools.
+Students commute from an area that includes 53 zip codes.
 Carondelet's student population of approximately 800 reflects the cultural, ethnic and socio-economic diversity of the San Francisco Bay Area.

 Students must complete 240 credits for graduation.
 Requirements include:

 15 credits - Kinesiology: activity classes (10); health (5)

 For AP and honors classes students must meet GPA or course requirements and are limited to the number they take each year.